aaronpkelly/aaronpkelly.github.io/_posts/2020-03-01-indexing-an-8gb-mbox-file.md

 ---
 title: Indexing an 8GB MBOX file
-description: How I added an RSS feed to my blog on Github Pages using jekyll-feed
+description: A post series on how I indexed an 8GB MBOX file
 ---

 # Indexing an 8GB MBOX file